List of 9-1-1 characters: Albert Han

 Albert Han (John Harlan Kim) (season 4; recurring season 5; guest seasons 3, 6) is Chimney's half-brother.
 He had secretly left South Korea to escape his father's authoritarianism and came to Los Angeles to find his half-brother, Chimney.
 There was rocky, but they were able to patch things up and with Chimney embraced having Albert in L.A.
 After Maddie moved in, Albert went to live with Buck.
 Their friendship was strained for a moment after Albert started dating a girl Buck had a bad first date with.
 A pile up was caused by a drunk driver, which Albert was one of the casualties and ended up in a ditch not far from the scene.
 He was rescued by the 118 and stayed with Chimney and Maddie while he recovered.
 Albert is shown to have finished his training for LAFD by the end of season 4, becoming a full firefighter.
 He is placed in Station 133, and is feeling dissatisfied with the job.
-Albert finds being a firefighter is a lot harder than he thought and realizes he isn't cut out for the job and quits.
+Albert finds being a firefighter is a lot harder than he thought and realizes he is not cut out for the job and quits.
 He goes back to South Korea and visits Chimney in season 6, bringing their estranged parents along so they can meet Jee.

 Michael Grant

 Michael Grant (Rockmond Dunbar) (seasons 1–5) is Athena's ex-husband.
 The two were married for seventeen years and at first they try to stay married for the sake of their kids.
 Eventually they amicably divorce after he comes out as gay.
 He and Athena remain close friends and confidants, and the friendship extends to her new husband Bobby.
 In season two, Michael, May and Harry are pulled over for seemingly no reason, and the situation escalates and a gun is pulled on the kids.
 Athena tries seeing things from the cop's point of view, which upsets her family.
 Michael finds out he has a brain tumor in season three and starts distancing himself from his family to make it easier on them in case he dies.
-After a camping trip with Bobby and Harry, Michael is persuaded into getting treatment for his cancer so he doesn't miss out on his kids' achievements like May's graduation.
+After a camping trip with Bobby and Harry, Michael is persuaded into getting treatment for his cancer so he does not miss out on his kids' achievements like May's graduation.
 The treatment proves to be a success and the tumor shrinks by 30%.
 Michael eventually meets David Hale, a doctor, and starts dating him.
 He eventually proposes to him and then decides to go Haiti with him to help with their medical emergencies after the devastating storms of 2021.
 In season 7, Athena says he and David are in Florida and have since gotten married.

 Rockmond Dunbar exited the series midway through the fifth season due to FOX's COVID-19 vaccine mandate and his request for medical and religious exceptions being denied.